usmanmusa1920/flask-unity/docs/example/create_models.rst

     the_q2 = ExamQuestionModel.query.get_or_404(2)
     the_q3 = ExamQuestionModel.query.get_or_404(3)

-    # These are choice for each of our questions, they are
     # choices for our first question
     c1_1 = ExamChoiceModel(choice_text="In 1969", question_id=the_q1.id)
     c1_2 = ExamChoiceModel(choice_text="In 1996", question_id=the_q1.id)